 I have 3 pairs of hiking gloves and I use a combination of them all year round.
 My gloves are old, so I can’t give you exact specifics on the models of gloves I use.
 However, the gloves I outline below hit the mark in terms of functionality, align to what I use and also have excellent user reviews.

 My Primary Pair of Hiking Gloves – Year Round Use

 The first pair is my main stay pair of gloves.
-They are a pair of Sealskinz Waterproof Gloves, pictured below.
-I use these on their own most of the year round and they work OK.
+They are a pair of gloves I can use in pretty much all conditions.
+The Freetoo Tactical Gloves, pictured below, are an excellent option that can be used on the trail, on their own most of the year round.